Nada-belarbi/ChatBot_Diabetes_Project/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For questions or issues, open an issue on GitHub.